FDR Drive: Route description

-The East River Greenway runs below, beside, or above the FDR Drive along nearly its entire length, except for a section between 38th and 60th Streets.
+The East River Greenway runs below, beside, or above FDR Drive along nearly its entire length, except for a section between 41st and 53rd Streets.
 A plaque dedicating the East River Drive is visible on the southbound roadway before entering the Gracie Mansion tunnel at 90th Street.

 Downtown

 FDR Drive starts at the southern tip of Manhattan at South and Whitehall Streets in the Financial District.
 It rises from the underground Battery Park Underpass to an elevated viaduct above South Street, with an at-grade connection to South Street at exit 1.
 The elevated viaduct continues northeast, with an interchange at Brooklyn Bridge at exit 2.
 The elevated road, also known as the South Street Viaduct, continues until Gouverneur Slip, near the Manhattan Bridge interchange (exit 3), where there are a southbound exit and northbound entrance.
 From here, the road is at-grade, with a southbound exit/entrance at Grand Street, exit 4.

-The FDR Drive continues north through Lower East Side and Alphabet City, and dips under Houston Street at exit 5, in a three-way interchange.
+FDR Drive continues north through Lower East Side and Alphabet City, and dips under Houston Street at exit 5, in a three-way interchange.
 It continues north as an at-grade road.
-Between 14th and 15th Streets, the FDR Drive passes a large Con Edison substation.
-The substation is surrounded by ramps for the former exit 6, a southbound exit and entrance which was closed after September 11, 2001.
+Between 14th and 15th Streets, FDR Drive passes the Con Edison East River Generating Station.
+The power plant is surrounded by ramps for the former exit 6, a southbound exit and entrance which was closed for security purposes after September 11, 2001.

-By 18th Street, the FDR Drive curves north onto an elevated viaduct above Avenue C. The elevated viaduct continues until 25th Street to serve the 23rd Street interchange at exit 7.
+By 18th Street, FDR Drive curves north onto an elevated viaduct above Avenue C. The elevated viaduct continues until 25th Street to serve the 23rd Street interchange at exit 7.
 This exit serves the neighborhood of Kips Bay.
-At 23rd Street, Avenue C continues as the northbound service road for the FDR Drive, while the southbound lanes split from the main highway at 25th Street.
+At 23rd Street, Avenue C continues as the northbound service road for FDR Drive, while the southbound lanes split from the main highway at 25th Street.